Survival needs more than resilience (Updated - Infographic + Resource Manual)

 Our video' Message to the World' shares our philosophy which recognises there can be pain in the world, but we can find ways where we suffer less.

-We know people are feeling exhausted, fatigued, and drained.
+We know people are feeling exhausted, tired, and drained.
 We also believe it matters when we are feeling like this.
 We understand why we permit ourselves to acknowledge these feelings, then when we are ready, begin to explore what we can do so it does not hurt as much, asking for help where we need it, as we all need help sometimes.

 Understanding why we feel like this is a start.
 Normalising that sometimes we feel anxious, down, depleted, and that is a natural reaction to what is happening allows us permission to be human as none of us are robots, and that is another step.
-Then using this new awareness to help us take small steps, which to begin with may be as simple as staying afloat.
+Then using this new awareness to help us take small steps, which may be as simple as staying afloat.

 We hope that this infographic highlights the layers that impact our well-being, the challenges we face, and what can help.
 If you are interested in receiving a hard copy, don't hesitate to contact us via the web page with the address you would like it sent to and to whom you plan to share it.